Ankitraghav000/Docker/README.md

 ```
 sudo systemctl status docker
 ```
 #### To check docker is install or not

+Paste this command in terminal  to check docker is install or not.
 ```
 docker info
 ```
 #### Check the version of Docker :

+Paste this command in terminal  to check the version of Docker.
 ```
 sudo docker --version
 ```
 #### For help in docker

+Paste this command in terminal for docker related command help.
 ```
 docker --help
 ```
 # Container

 #### To check the container

+Paste this command in terminal to check the containers list.
 ```
 docker container ls
 ```